International Foundation Year - Accounting and Finance

 Throughout this module, we will introduce you to the notion of working autonomously, taking control of your work and gaining the confidence to make informed decisions.

-• This module focuses on the application of the fundamental concepts for accountants, including, ethics, costs and revenues.
+This module focuses on the application of the fundamental concepts for accountants, including, ethics, costs and revenues.
 In preparation for progression onto our degree course, this module teaches you the ethical side of accounting, such as resolutions to ethical dilemmas and legal considerations when dealing with clients.
 In addition, you will look closely at costing methods and behaviours within the accounting profession.
-At this stage, you are able to analyse data and information and you will be required to complete a test to confirm your competency of this subject.
+At this stage, you should be able to analyse data and information, and you will be required to complete a test to confirm your competency in this subject.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.